make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 ## 1. Resize the Swap Memory
 Starting with L4T 32.2.1/JetPack 4.2.2, the Jetson Nano by default has 2GB of swap memory.
-So when you run free -m command of jtop command you will see following results initially
+So when you run *free -m* command of *jtop* command you will see following results initially.

 <img src="/Enlarge-Swap/screenshots/swap18.png" width="650">
 </br>